-Applying for grants can be a complicated and daunting task, especially for new faculty members.
+Applying for sponsored projects can be a complicated and daunting task, especially for new faculty members.
 The Office of the Vice President for Research (OVPR) offers resources and training to ease the process.

-The Office of Research Services (ORS) offers a variety of training opportunities, including a research orientation, as well as workshops on budgeting, Cayuse 424, the university’s electronic proposal development system, and other resources.
+The Office of Research Services (ORS) provides administrative and management services for sponsored projects as well as budgeting assistance to researchers submitting proposals.
+ORS is the final submission mechanism for the university.
+ORS also offers a variety of training opportunities, including a research orientation, as well as workshops on budgeting, Cayuse SP and 424, the university's electronic proposal development system, and other resources.
 ORS also has developed a checklist to assist with proposal preparation.

 Roles and Responsibilities

-While a grant is actually awarded to the university on behalf of the researcher, it is the researcher’s responsibility to adhere to the requirements of the sponsor and the university.
+While a sponsored project is actually awarded to the university on behalf of the researcher, it is the researcher's responsibility to adhere to the requirements of the sponsor and the university.
+This section outlines the responsibilities of various participants in the research award process.
+A quick view of roles and responsibilities of the research administration process has been created for your convenience.

 Office of the Vice President for Research